-The best EE mobile phone deals
+The best EE mobile phone deals - April 2017

-Content with your EE contract and network but are looking to upgrading to a new smartphone?
+Content with the EE network, but are looking to upgrading to a new smartphone - such as the Samsung Galaxy S8?
 Then you've come to the right place.

 We've done the heavy lifting for you, sifting out the best current EE deals on some of the best phones in the world.
-And for those of you who prefer to buy a handset outright, we've even included a few SIM-only deals for good measure.
+And for those of you who prefer to buy a handset outright, we've even included a few SIM-only deals for good measure to keep you connected.

+These are deals which can boast six months of free Apple music, and three months of BT Sport, along with double and triple speed 4G.

-These deals all highlight the total cost of ownership, allowing you to see how much the contract will set you back over the lifetime of the deal.
+And, the deals all highlight the total cost of ownership, allowing you to see how much the contract will set you back over the lifetime of the deal.

-Read on to find a great deal - and look out for similar articles covering O2, Vodafone, and Three very soon.
+Read on to find a great deal - and check out our similar articles covering O2, Vodafone, and Three - or just Samsung phones and Apple iPhones.

 The best EE Samsung Galaxy deals